Yekaterinburg: Public transit

 There are 93 bus routes operating in Yekaterinburg, including 30 municipal ones (EMUP "MOAP").
 In 2007, 114.5 million passengers were transported by municipal intercity buses (124.6 million in 2006).
 The decrease in volume is due to the increasing role of the fixed-route taxis in the urban transport system of Yekaterinburg, as well as the high cost of travel.
-However, the city bus transport network provides significant employment for the people of Ekaterinburg, including the formidable babushkas who collect passenger fares.
+However, the city bus transport network provides significant employment for the people of Yekaterinburg, including the formidable babushkas who collect passenger fares.
 In the park of EMPU, there are 537 buses.
 In 2013, there are 19 routes, which employ 250 trolleybuses.
 The total length of trolleybus lines is 168.4 km.
 The number of passengers transported by trolleybus in 2007 amounted to 78.4 million (84.3 million in 2006).

 In addition, the city operates an electric train route linking the north-western and the southern parts of Yekaterinburg, from Sem' Klyuchey to Elizavet.